-Loans and advances to customers (gross), net of impairments.
-Impairments correspond to the sum of "Impairments of debt securities" plus "Impairment of loans and advances - customers and other balances receivable" as set out in note 9 of the chapter "Notes to the Consolidated Financial Statements".
+Loans and advances to customers (gross) net of impairments.
+Impairments correspond to the sum of "Impairment for debt securities" plus "Impairment for loans and advances - customers and other balances receivable" as set out in note 9 of the chapter "Notes to the Consolidated Financial Statements".